13 Different Types of Beetles in New Jersey

 Darkling beetles have long, slender bodies with short antennae and six legs.
 The adults range in size from 1/4 to 3/4 inch long.

-They are usually black or brown, but some species may have yellow or red markings.
-The larvae of darkling beetles are mealworms, serving as food for pet reptiles and birds.
+Darkling beetles are usually black or brown, but some species may have yellow or red markings.
+Their larvae are mealworms, which pet reptiles and birds eat.

 The larvae feed on decaying organic matter and can be found in compost piles, manure piles, and other areas with decaying organic matter.

-Darkling beetles are beneficial insects because they help to break down decaying organic matter and return nutrients to the soil.
+Darkling beetles are beneficial insects that help break down decaying organic matter and return nutrients to the soil.

 They are also important food sources for many animals, including birds, reptiles, and amphibians.